 Drug treatments are prescribed if you have osteoporosis and are at a high risk of broken bones.
 These treatments help strengthen your bones and reduce your risk of having fractures.

 ONJ is a condition in which there is delayed healing of the jaw, resulting in unhealed areas inside the mouth, and the underlying jaw bone remaining exposed for longer than would normally be expected.
 The majority of reported cases have been associated with dental disease such as infection, or invasive dental procedures such as tooth extraction, although ONJ may also occur spontaneously.

 How common is ONJ in people taking drug treatments for osteoporosis?

-At present it has not been definitely proven that drug treatments for osteoporosis increase the risk of ONJ and there is no clear understanding either as to how they might do so.
-ONJ can occur in people not taking any osteoporosis treatments and among those taking such treatments the condition, as outlined, is rare.
+The drugs listed above seem to increase the risk of ONJ although there is no clear understanding as to how they do this.
+ONJ can occur in people not taking any osteoporosis treatments and among those taking such treatments the condition, as outlined, is very rare.
 ONJ is more clearly linked, however, with the use of very high doses of therapy with bisphosphonate drugs or denosumab in patients who are undergoing treatment for cancer.

 - Some other factors such as poor oral hygiene, cancer, chemotherapy or taking glucocorticoid (“steroid”) tablets may mean your ONJ risk might be slightly increased so in these circumstances you should probably have your teeth checked before starting an osteoporosis drug treatment.
 In these circumstances you may be referred to a dental hospital if you require an invasive procedure.